MVIG-SJTU/AlphaPose/docs/INSTALL.md

 (if you have no nvidia device, delete [this line](https://github.com/MVIG-SJTU/AlphaPose/blob/master/setup.py#L211) from setup.py
 * Python 3.5+
 * Cython
-* PyTorch 1.1+, for users with PyTorch 1.5 and 1.5+, please merge the pull request #592 by:
+* PyTorch 1.11+, for users with PyTorch < 1.5, please merge the pull request #592 by:
   `git pull origin pull/592/head`
-* torchvision 0.3.0+
+* torchvision 0.12.0+
 * numpy
 * python-package setuptools >= 40.0, reported by [this issue](https://github.com/MVIG-SJTU/AlphaPose/issues/838)
 * Linux, [Windows user check here](#Windows)